Half of Me (Geri Halliwell song)

 "Half of Me" is a song by British singer-songwriter Geri Halliwell.
 It was released on 25 October 2013 by Sony Music Australia.
-The song marked as Halliwell's first single release in eight years since her 2005 single "Desire".
+The song marked Halliwell's first single release in eight years since her 2005 single "Desire".

 Background

 While residing in Australia as part of the judging panel for Australia's Got Talent, Halliwell co-wrote the song with Australian songwriting duo DNA Songs.
 Halliwell described the song as a mix of "love, hope and optimism, with a splash of humour."

 Release

 In September 2013, Halliwell signed with Sony Music Australia and it was announced that she would release her new single "Half of Me" exclusively in Australia as the lead single from her upcoming album.
 The first two live performances of "Half of Me" took place in October 2013; the first was a private free gig at the Beresford Hotel in Sydney and the second was during the Nine Network programme The Footy Show on 3 October 2013.

 After the song's commercial failure, Halliwell opted not to perform the song on Australia's Got Talent or promote it any further, writing on her blog that she wanted to "dust [her]self off".